itsqyh/itsqyh/README.md

 ## Hi there 👋

+# Yihao Quan

+**Research interest:**
+- Foundation Models
+- (Multimodal) Large Language Models
+- Trustwothy AI
+- Interpretability AI
+---

+🌏 I warmly welcome the opportunity for meaningful cooperation.
+E-mail: qyhhere@gmail.com

+Following are some of the repositories that I have contributed to:

 <!--
 **itsqyh/itsqyh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.